matter-labs/zksync-docs/content/10.zk-stack/35.prividium/_partials/quickstart/_interact.md

 This script:

 - Registers the deployer address as a user
-- Uses the generated user token to access the prividium network
+- Uses the generated user token to access the Proxy RPC API
 - Sends tokens from the deployer address to another address

 There is no method available to fetch a token that was previously generated.